quaduck-official/rpgtex/README.md

 **Default Styling**:
  - `\RPGSectionSet` uses nested per-level options: `part`, `chapter`, `section`, `subsection`, `subsubsection`, `paragraph`, and `subparagraph`.
  - Per-heading options override defaults for that heading only.
- - Flat legacy keys such as `section-font` and `chapter-after-skip` are still accepted, but the nested form is preferred.
+ - Flat per-level keys such as `section-font` and `chapter-after-skip` are not supported; use nested keys instead.

 ### `rpgtable`